February 8th in history:

 The popular “Siegfried and Roy” magic act at the Mirage in Las Vegas was disrupted on October 3rd, 2003, when one of the duo’s famous tigers bit Roy Horn in the neck.
 The attack effectively brought an end to the long-running act, although Siegfried and Roy did comeback performances a few years later.
 The tiger attack happened on Roy’s 59th birthday.

-And “buffalo wings” were invented on this date in 1964.
+“Buffalo wings” were invented on this day in 1964.
 That is, a special recipe for chicken wings coated with cayenne pepper sauce, created at the Anchor Bar in Buffalo, N.Y.